hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 - :math:`\mathbf{J}_{p\mathbf{u}}`: Continuity-velocity block (divergence, PSPG advection)
 - :math:`\mathbf{J}_{pp}`: Continuity-pressure block (PSPG pressure Laplacian)

-The PSPG stabilization populates :math:`\mathbf{J}_{pp}` with a pressure-Laplacian-like term, which would be zero in standard Galerkin Q1-Q1 formulation.
-This is the key mechanism that allows equal-order interpolation to work.
+The PSPG stabilization populates :math:`\mathbf{J}_{pp}` with a pressure-Laplacian-like term.
+Standard Galerkin Q1-Q1 leaves this term at zero.
+The PSPG term makes equal-order interpolation possible.

 Element Assembly
 ^^^^^^^^^^^^^^^^

-Each quadrilateral element has 4 nodes with 3 DOFs per node (interleaved as :math:`u, v, p`), giving 12 element DOFs.
-The element stiffness matrix :math:`K_e \in \mathbb{R}^{12 \times 12}` and residual vector :math:`\mathbf{r}_e \in \mathbb{R}^{12}` are computed using 2×2 Gauss quadrature.
-The global system is assembled using the hypre IJ interface.
+Each quadrilateral element has 4 nodes and 3 DOFs at each node.
+The DOF order is :math:`u, v, p`, which gives 12 element DOFs.
+The driver computes the element stiffness matrix :math:`K_e \in \mathbb{R}^{12 \times 12}` and residual vector :math:`\mathbf{r}_e \in \mathbb{R}^{12}` with 2×2 Gauss quadrature.
+It assembles the global system with the hypre IJ interface.

 Parallel Partitioning
 ~~~~~~~~~~~~~~~~~~~~~

-The domain is partitioned using an MPI Cartesian grid :math:`P = (P_x, P_y)`.
+An MPI Cartesian grid :math:`P = (P_x, P_y)` partitions the domain.
 Each rank
-owns a rectangular subdomain with local node counts determined by balanced partitioning.
+owns a rectangular subdomain.
+Balanced partitioning determines the local node
-Ghost data exchange is performed for velocity values needed in element assembly at
+counts.
+The driver exchanges ghost velocity data for element assembly at
 partition boundaries.

 The global DOF numbering uses block-aware lexicographic ordering: for a node with